davidsenack/escrow-smart-contract/README.md

 # escrow-smart-contract
-Escrow smart contract built using Truffle and OpenZeppelin
+Escrow smart contract built using Solidity, Truffle and OpenZeppelin